These box cake mix recipe hacks are ingenious.

 “Cake” is already in the name so why shouldn’t you sub cake batter for pancake batter tomorrow morning?
 Just about any flavor will work, but these sprinkle-flecked stacks really get the festive point across.
 (P.S. the technique works great with waffles too.)
 Get the Cake Batter Pancakes recipe.

-Pillsbury Funfetti Cake Mix, $0.99 at Target
+Pillsbury Funfetti Cake Mix, $1.39 from Target

 Make any day a celebration.